Last updated on 19 October 2020

-- You are suspected to suffer from heart disease such as heart failure, heart valve dysfunction or a heart attack
+- You are suspected to suffer from heart disease such as heart failure, heart valve dysfunction, heart rhythm disorders or a heart attack

 - Your newborn baby has a suspected heart defect

 There are several different types of echocardiogram, including:

-- Trans-thoracic – The doctor places the ultrasound device on your chest
+- Transthoracic – The ultrasound probe is placed on your chest to obtain images

-- Fetal – The doctor places the ultrasound device on your belly to check for heart problems in the fetus
+- Fetal – The doctor places the ultrasound device on your belly to check for heart problems in the foetus

-- Trans-oesophageal – The doctor inserts an ultrasound device into your throat and down your gullet.
+- Transoesophageal – The doctor inserts the ultrasound device into your throat and down your gullet.
 This requires sedation and cardiac monitoring

 - 3D echocardiogram – Some trans-thoracic and trans-oesophageal machines can create 3D images of your heart.
 This is useful before heart valve surgery, or to assess heart defects in babies

 - Stress echocardiogram – It is similar to the trans-thoracic echocardiogram, except that in addition, the doctor will repeat the scan after the heart has been adequately stressed (induced by treadmill exercise or medication).
 This is more sensitive and precise than a normal ECG treadmill, and has a unique ability to pick out additional problems such as heart valve dysfunction during stress

 Unlike x-rays, echocardiograms don’t use radiation.
 They are generally considered very safe.
-You won’t need to do anything special to prepare, unless you’re having a trans-oesophageal echocardiogram, in which case you may need to avoid eating for a few hours before the test.
+You won’t need to do anything special to prepare, unless you’re having a trans-oesophageal echocardiogram, in which case you may need to avoid eating for a few hours before and after the test.
 You might also have a slight sore throat after this procedure.

-Your doctor will check the results and recommend appropriate treatment if they find evidence of heart damage, heart defects or valve problems.
+Your doctor will review the results and recommend appropriate treatment if they find evidence of heart damage, heart defects or valve problems.

 A computer tomography (CT) scan of the heart uses information from multiple x-rays obtained rapidly to produce a 3D image of the heart.
-Coronary CT angiograms are just one type of CT scan to check for problems with the heart.
-Others include:
+Coronary CT angiograms are a special type of CT scan that can look for problems with the heart.